About

 It is currently anticipated that construction will take up to 36 months

-No new overhead lines (pylons) will be built as part of the project; the cables will instead be buried underground from the landfall at Wolla Bank to the National Grid substation.
-Any new overhead lines that may be required as part of wider reinforcements of the transmission system will be responsibility of National Grid.
+No new overhead lines (pylons) will be built as part of the project; the cables will instead be buried underground from the landfall at Wolla Bank to the substation in Surfleet Marsh.

-The maximum design envelope has been presented in the Scoping Report which constitutes an 80m wide temporary construction corridor with a 60m wide cable easement.
+The maximum design envelope has been presented in the DCO application which constitutes an 80m wide temporary construction corridor with a 60m wide cable easement.

 The highest point of the offshore wind turbine (the blade tip as it rotates) could be up to 403m above the sea (measured to Lowest Astronomical Tide (LAT)).